 When an individual presents with a musculoskeletal complaint, pain is usually the driving force.
 The important aspect of physical examination is to determine the symmetry of joint involvement, the number and location of joints affected, as well as the presence of inflammation.

 The mode of onset and evolution of symptoms over time is very helpful in establishing a correct diagnosis.
 For the majority of chronic arthropathies such as rheumatoid arthritis, the onset is typically subacute, occurring over weeks to months rather than hours to days.
 On the other hand, attacks of gout and septic arthritis present acutely, reaching a peak within hours.

 Diagnostic and classification criteria

-As most of the rheumatic diseases are syndromic without definite diagnostic features, it is pivotal to establish criteria that ensure uniformity of diagnosis, classification and epidemiological studies.
-Disease specific criteria that contributed substantially to the practice and progress of rheumatology have been developed for the majority of rheumatic disorders.
+As most rheumatic diseases are syndromic without definite diagnostic features, it is pivotal to establish criteria that ensure uniformity of diagnosis, classification and epidemiological studies.
+Disease-specific criteria that contributed substantially to the practice and progress of rheumatology have been developed for the majority of rheumatic disorders.